Bayesian calibration: mis-specified case

 • Bad news: for small datasets we are no longer calibrated, in the worst possible way

-• Higher than dash line: would have meant inference is being conservative, i.e. more right than it actually claimed.
+• Higher than the dashed line: would have meant inference is being conservative, i.e. more right than it actually claimed.
 That’s not too bad.

-• Lower than dash line: we are being overconfident or anti-conservative, which in some case can be reckless
+• Lower than the dashed line: we are being overconfident or anti-conservative, which in some cases can be reckless

-• Good news: this gets quickly corrected as dataset gets larger.
+• Good news: in this case, the problem gets quickly corrected as the dataset gets larger.
 Why?

 • There is no general calibration theory for misspecified models, only special cases (outside of that, use simulation studies or cross-validation techniques)